 Noncitizen crime victims are often reluctant to report the crime or provide law enforcement with much needed information about the criminal activity.
 Noncitizens fear communicating with law enforcement will lead to backlash in the form of lost family support, loss of a job, or even deportation.
 This fear of reporting crime may be even stronger when the perpetrator of the crime was a family member or employer.

 In passing the Victims of Trafficking and Violence Protection Act of 2000, Congress created the nonimmigrant U visa.
 The nonimmigrant U visa exists to encourage victims of certain crimes to assist in the investigation or prosecution of the criminal offense.

 This article will explain the requirements to obtain a U visa as well as the application process and the benefits derived therefrom.

 In order to be eligible for a U visa, you must meet several requirements.

 First, you must have been a victim of a qualifying crime.
 The crime must have occurred in the United States or violated U.S. law.
 Dozens of specified crimes count as qualifying criminal activity.
 Some examples include:

 - Domestic Violence

-However, the list is not exhaustive.
+The above list is not exhaustive.
 Other crimes also qualify if they are substantially similar.
 Further, attempt, solicitation, and conspiracy to commit one of the listed crimes constitutes qualifying criminal activity.